The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

 - Primary car rental insurance: Decline the rental agency’s coverage, and Chase’s car rental insurance on the Sapphire Preferred Card can cover you for up to $60,000 if your vehicle is damaged or stolen (most vehicles are eligible).

-- Trip cancellation/interruption insurance: If you have to cut short or cancel a trip for a covered reason (like serious illness or severe weather), you could be reimbursed for up to $10,000 per covered traveler/$20,000 per trip for prepaid, non-refundable travel expenses.
+- Trip cancellation/interruption insurance: If you have to cut short or cancel a trip for a covered reason (such as serious illness or severe weather), you could be reimbursed up to $10,000 per covered traveler or $20,000 per trip for prepaid, non-refundable travel expenses.

 - Trip delay insurance: When your flight or other common-carrier travel is delayed by more than 12 hours (or requires an overnight stay), you can qualify for up to $500 toward unreimbursed expenses, such as a hotel stay and meals.